SebestianSije/documentation/content/developer/tutorials/server_framework_101/04_relational_fields.rst

       argument.

 .. seealso::
-   :ref:`Reference documentation for One2many fields <reference/fields/one2many>`
+   :ref:`Reference documentation on One2many fields <reference/fields/one2many>`

 A good use case for a one-to-many relationship in our real estate app would be to connect properties to a list of offers received from potential buyers.